banzaicloud/imps/README.md

   accessKeyID: XXX # AWS AccessKeyID
   secretKey: XXXX # AWS SecretAccessKey
   region: us-east-1 # ECR repository's region to use the token for
-  accountID: 123456789  # ECR repository's account ID to use the token for
+  accountID: "123456789"  # ECR repository's account ID to use the token for
 ```

+*Note*: Make sure `accountID` is given as string and not bare numbers, Kubernetes Secret's `stringData` field will only accept strings.

 ### Using IMPS to provision secrets in selected namespaces